-TO CHEW ON: "Moses returned to the Lord and said, 'O Lord, why have you brought trouble upon this people?
+TO CHEW ON: "Moses returned to the Lord and said, 'Why, Lord, have you brought trouble on this people?
 Is this why you sent me?
-Ever since I went to Pharaoh to speak in your name, he has brought trouble upon this people, and you have not rescued your people at all.'"
+Ever since I went to Pharaoh to speak in your name, he has brought trouble on this people, and you have not rescued your people at all.'"
 Genesis 5:22,23

 Moses hurried back to Egypt after God talked to him from the burning bush.
 Sure enough, on his way he met Aaron, just as God had said.
 When they got back to Egypt, they called a meeting of the Israelite leaders.
 Moses told them what God wanted him to do and showed them the signs God had given him.
 The leaders were overjoyed and worshiped God.
 Now they would no longer be slaves.